 You can take ideas from the technical team or the marketing team.
 Anyone who is contributing to the product should be taken into consideration.
 Great Product Managers always consider alternatives brought up by their coworkers and know that they may not always have all the answers and solutions to an issue.

 Credit and Blame

 Great Product Managers will share the credit of their final products and give credit where it’s due.
-At the same time, they’d take the blame if a Product were to fail, or were something to go wrong – they don’t put the blame on anyone else specifically.
-The Product Manager is a team player, and will rise and fall with all of the teams throughout the course of the product life cycle.
+At the same time, they’d take the blame if a product fails or if something goes wrong; they wouldn’t put the blame on anyone else specifically.
+The Product Manager is a team player and will rise and fall with all of the teams throughout the course of the product life cycle.

 A great Product Manager will know the customers and the audience.
-This means that they have full knowledge of what the customers want, what the customers need, and how to get the customer that point.
-The Product Manager is the bridge between the customers, and communicating what they want to the team so they could get it out.
+This means that they have full knowledge of what the customers want, what the customers need, and how to get the customer to that point.
+The Product Manager is the bridge between the customers and communicating what they want to the team, so they could get it out.

 This trait is often known as “empathy”.
 Nicole, in her interview, also underscored the importance of empathy and defined how a great Product Manager practices it:

 “I would say empathy is a pretty common trait of good Product Managers that ties back to the point of not being the only one defining the requirements and features.
 You are open-minded and understanding of user needs, different objectives, and various perspectives that are coming to the table.
 You’re able to basically approach something through all of those different sets of eyes.”